 Need-based financial assistance is available for matriculated students in the form of loans and scholarships.
 For consideration, students must complete the FAFSA.
 For specific questions concerning financial aid, you may visit the Office of Student Financial Services or call (845) 575-3230.
-You can also download the latest version of Marist's Affordability Guide for graduate students, which provides useful information about financial aid, grants, scholarships, loan programs, and more.
+You can also request the latest version of Marist's Affordability Guide for graduate students, which provides useful information about financial aid, grants, scholarships, loan programs, and more.

-Marist offers graduate scholarships for new students accepted into applicable graduate degree or certificate programs.
+Marist offers graduate scholarships for new students accepted into an applicable graduate degree or certificate programs.
 Financial need is not an eligibility requirement.
 Contact the Office of Graduate Admission for more information.

 Does Marist College offer residential housing for graduate students?